First-post-Newtonian quadrupole tidal interactions in binary systems: Introduction and summary

-In the second line of Eq.~(\ref{pnschematic}), we have first the Newtonian quadrupole-tidal term, followed by its 1PN corrections (which are the subject of this paper), and finally contributions from the octupole and higher mass multipoles (and their post-Newtonian corrections) which are surpressed by higher powers of $R/r$ and which we neglect in our analysis \cite{RF}.
+In the second line of Eq.~(\ref{pnschematic}), we have first the Newtonian quadrupole-tidal term, followed by its 1PN corrections (which are the subject of this paper), and finally contributions from the octupole and higher mass multipoles (and their post-Newtonian corrections) which are suppressed by higher powers of $R/r$ and which we neglect in our analysis \cite{RF}.

-The first term in the bottom line represents the 1PN spin-orbit coupling \cite{DSX2}.
-Though it would be convenient to be able to specialize to the case of non-spinning bodies when studying tidal interactions, tidal fields will in general lead to tidal torques on non-spherical bodies; a consistent 1PN treatment of tidal coupling thus requires the inclusion of 1PN spin-orbit coupling terms.
-The final term of the bottom line denotes 1PN contributions to the EoMs from the bodies' current quadrupoles and higher current multipoles, which we will not include in our analysis.
+The first term in the bottom line represents the 1PN spin-orbit coupling \cite{DSX2}, which will be included in our analysis, and the final term of the bottom line denotes 1PN contributions from the bodies' current quadrupoles and higher current multipoles, which will not be included.

-The DSX treatment of 1PN celestial mechanics \cite{DSX1,DSX2} provides a framework for calculating the orbital EoMs for bodies with arbitrarily high-order mass and current multipole moments.
+The DSX treatment of 1PN celestial mechanics \cite{DSX1,DSX2,DSX3,DSX4} provides a framework for calculating the orbital EoMs for bodies with arbitrarily high-order mass and current multipole moments.
 In Ref.~\cite{DSX2}, DSX applied their formalism to rederive the explicit 1PN EoMs for bodies with mass monopoles and current dipoles (spins).
 The calculation was then extended to include the effects of the bodies' mass quadrupoles by Xu et al \cite{XuWuSchafer,WuHeXu}.
 Racine and Flanagan (RF) \cite{RF} later reworked the DSX formalism and presented explicit 1PN EoMs for bodies with arbitrarily high-order multipoles, which can be specialized to the case of bodies with only spins and mass quadrupoles.
 We have found, however, that the final results of Xu et al and those of RF are in disagreement with each other and with our recent calculations.
 Some typos and omissions leading to errors in RF have been identified and are outlined in an upcoming erratum; the results given in this paper agree with the corrected results of RF.
 In Sec.~\ref{pnti} below, we review the essential ideas of the DSX formalism, following the notations and conventions of RF, and we outline the full procedure by which our results for the 1PN EoMs are derived.